ViaVersionAddons/.github/profile/README.md

 | Requires | Client                                                                        |

-Made by EnZaXD and all contributors with ❤️
+Made by all contributors with ❤️